zatrit/extension-videoview/README.md

 ```

 ## just a little good thing you need to know this extension can run videos from the web browser too :)
+Look in the source code for more Functions

+## TODO: more Functions for the videoview extension